abdoemadselim/Vacation-Tracking-System/README.md

 ## 🛠 Constraints
 1. The system must not exceed the defined budget and timeline
-2. The system must ensure 99% uptime.
-3. The system must support at least 100 concurrent users without performance degradation.
-4. The system must work on both mobile and desktop devices with a responsive design
+2. The system must work on both mobile and desktop devices with a responsive design
-5. All access and changes to leave data must be logged.
+3. All access and changes to leave data must be logged.
-6. Must comply with different regional leave policies and employment contracts.
+4. Must comply with different regional leave policies and employment contracts.

 ## 🧠 Requirements Analysis & Design